 That inferior structure, which is the favorite method of manipulative special interests, consists of continuous partisan division.
 Today's continuous partisan division is regularly focused on personal attacks, which automatically excludes detailed, reasoned talk about the long-term consequences of public policy measures.
 The overwhelming prominence of personal attack talk, which always shuts down reasoned discussions about the issues by refocusing all talk away from issues and on to people, is the sickest defect in all of American political discourse.
 Of course we want the politicians to have personal character.
 We want that for everyone involved in our lives, the auto mechanic working on our car or the doctor who is going to operate on our brain.
 We want them all to have character.
 But the vetting of human character is a separate subject that should never replace talk about the issues of governing the nation.

 Nobody talks about the human character of a biologist and thinks they just had a conversation about the science of biology.
 You would never talk about the human ethics of a carpenter and imagine that you just had a discussion about how to make things out of wood.
-The evaluation of human character is a separate subject from all of the goals of the trades, arts, and sciences, except for politics.
-Millions of people regularly make the mistake of talking endlessly about the character of politicians while thinking they are talking about topic of politics.
+The evaluation of human character is a separate subject from all of the goals of the arts, trades, and sciences, except for politics.
+Millions of people regularly make the mistake of talking endlessly about the character of politicians while thinking they are talking about the topic of politics.
 Big mistake!
 In the absence of reasoning about issues directly, judgment about long-term consequences is impossible and therefore genuine conservative prudence is also impossible.
 It is the height of imprudence to abandon our obligation to engage in responsible, rational dialogue about the nation's important issues in exchange for petty partisan bickering that amounts to little more than a melodramatic episode of a soap opera filled with childish name calling.
 We need the independent voices of principled conservatives to insist on the priority of the exercise of principled conservative reasoning in public discourse.
 The exercise of reason is the only pathway to prudence.
 In the absence of reasoning guided by principles, there is no such thing as conservative reasoning or conservative prudence.

 What are You Choosing to Conserve?